 Published: July 01, 2026 | 04:09 GMT | by Web Desk

-US Congresswoman Rashida Tlaib has announced that she will vote yes for an amendment to block $3.3 billion in military funding for Israel.
+US Congresswoman Rashida Tlaib has announced that she will vote yes on an amendment to block $3.3 billion in military funding for Israel.

 In a post on X on Wednesday, she wrote, "This week, the House will vote on an amendment that would block $3.3 billion in military funding for the Israeli apartheid regime.
 I will vote yes."